TeamADAPT/ADAPTbaby/README.md

 ## Recent Updates

-As of the latest commit (886ab90):
+As of the latest commit:
-- Updated `adaptbaby_main.py` with multi-model support
+- Updated `adaptbaby_main.py` with multi-model support, including GitHub Models
-- Integrated multiple LLM providers (OpenAI, Azure AI, Google Gemini, Anthropic)
+- Integrated multiple LLM providers (OpenAI and GitHub Models via Azure AI)
-- Updated model selection logic and implemented `langchain_completion` function
+- Updated model selection logic and implemented `langchain_completion` function to handle different model types
 - Enhanced `adaptbaby_agent` to use the new completion function
+- Added support for various GitHub Models (AI21, Cohere, Meta Llama, Mixtral, Mistral, Phi)
+- Improved error handling and logging for better debugging and monitoring

 Current Development Status:
-- Many files across the project have been modified and are pending staging and commit
+- The project now supports a wide range of models from both OpenAI and GitHub
 - Updates include changes to dashboard components, templates, function packs, and examples
 - The project is actively being developed with ongoing improvements to various aspects of the system

 Next Steps:
-- Review and stage modified files
-- Commit changes with descriptive commit messages
-- Update documentation to reflect all recent changes and new features
 - Continue testing and refining the multi-model support implementation
+- Optimize performance for handling multiple users and tasks simultaneously
+- Implement user authentication and session management
+- Develop comprehensive unit tests to ensure system reliability
+- Explore advanced features of GitHub Models and how they can be leveraged in the project

+For a detailed progress log, please refer to the `BABES_ADAPTbaby_Progress.md` file in the project root.